QuickBooks Blog

 19. New York Public Library StartUP!
 Business Plan Competition

 Aspiring entrepreneurs in New York City can launch their businesses with grant funding from borough-specific programs.
-Manhattan, Bronx, and Staten Island startups can compete for $7,500 to $15,000 through the New York Public Library's StartUP!
+New Manhattan, Bronx, and Staten Island firms can compete for $7,500 to $15,000 grants for small business startups through the New York Public Library's StartUP!
 Competition, which includes workshops and business mentorship.

 20. Ohio Montgomery County Economic Development/Government Equity (ED/GE) Grant Program